mcaceresb/stata-gtools/README.md

 __*Regression models*__

-Regression models are in beta.
-The following are available:
+Regression models are in beta and are mainly intended as utilities to compute coefficients and standard errors.
+Various post-estimation commands and statistics are _not_ availabe.
+The following are included:

 | Function            | Model   | Similar                       |
 | ------------------- | ------- | ----------------------------- |